PaulSolt/SuperEasyiPhoneApps/Chapter 2/Lesson 2.0 - App UI by Example/Lesson 2 - Weather App UI By Example.md

 <img src="images/WeatherAppStoryboard.png" alt="" style="width: 350px; border:1px solid gray;"/>

-1. Add the weather icons to your asset catalog
-2. Set the background color to a bright yellow color: #F0F418
+1. Set the background color to a bright yellow color: #F0F418
-3. Add a city UILabel to the top middle
+2. Add a city UILabel to the top middle
 	1. Text: Your city name (i.e.: "Rochester")
-4. Add a date UILabel centered below the city label
+3. Add a date UILabel centered below the city label
 	1. Text: Today's date (i.e.: "March 16")
-5. Add a white UIView to the center:
+4. Add a white UIView to the center:
 	1. Size: 400x400 points
 	2. Rename it to: "WeatherView"
-6. Inside the white subview add:
+5. Inside the white subview add:
 	1. Add a UIImageView to hold the current weather icon
 		1. Size: 50x50 points
 		2. Position: top left corner